au-research/raido/readme.md

 * `Raido`, `raido` - refers to our "local" Oceania region implementation (i.e. `raid.org.au`) of RAiD, being operated and maintained by ARDC in our capacity as one of the (hopefully many) "registration agency" providers.
+  * It's a "codename" for the software project, not intended to be publicly visible
 * `RAiD`, `RAID`, `Raid`, `raid` - refers to the "global" RAiD standard and supporting global infrastructure (i.e. `raid.org`), being operated and maintained by ARDC in our capacity as the global "registration authority".